nomic/roz/README.md

 ### where(ruleFn [, reqAccessor*])
 `where` applies a plain old javascript function, *ruleFn*, to data in the request.
-You specify the *ruleFn*, and then for each argument, a *reqAccessor* for getting data from the request.
+You specify the *ruleFn*, and then, for each argument, a *reqAccessor* for getting data from the request.
 If a *reqAccessor* is a string, `where` will use it as an arg to *req.param()*.
 If *reqAccessor* is a function, the function is called with the request and expected to return a value.